gear-foundation/gear-wiki/docs/api/vouchers.md

   expiry: ${details.expiry}`);
 ```

-### Send a message with the issued voucher
+### Send a Message Using the Issued Voucher

-To send message with voucher you can use `api.voucher.call` method.
+To send a message with a voucher, you can use the `api.voucher.call` method.

 ```javascript
 const messageTx = api.message.send({
   destination: destination,